 Finally, the term "freeholder" appears in N.J.S.
 26:2C-3.2.
-In establishing the Clean Air Council, the Legislature invited the New Jersey Freeholders' Association to submit nominees for service on the Council.
-Although Staff was unable to locate this specific organization, Staff was able to locate an organization known as the Southern New Jersey Freeholders' Association.
+In establishing the Clean Air Council, the Legislature invited the New Jersey Freeholders' Association to submit nominees for service on the Council.29 Although Staff was unable to locate this specific organization, Staff was able to locate the Southern New Jersey Freeholders' Association.30